elapouya/python-textops3/docs/intro.rst

 Build documentation
 -------------------

-An already compiled documentation should be available `here<http://python-textops.readthedocs.org>`.
+An already compiled and up-to-date documentation should be available `here<http://python-textops.readthedocs.org>`.
-Nevertheless, one can build the documentation.
+Nevertheless, one can build the documentation :

 For HTML::